fountao/protwiz/seqwiz/readme.md

     ```
     (2).
 GUI usage

-    SeqWiz also provides a GUI-to-CLI interface to run the tools.
+    SeqWiz also provides a GUI-to-CLI interface to run the tools

-    Step1: Start with the index window to show the list of tools.
+    Step1: Start with the index window to show the list of tools

     Step 2: Select the tool in the APP list and lanuch it

     Step 3: Set the parameters as needed

     Step 4: Click the "Assemble" button to check input and generate CMDs

     Step 5: Click the "Run" button to stat the mission

 *   ### Practical examples